try-supernova/satellite/README.md

 # Satellite

-Satellite is a simple, lightweight, and easy to use framework for interacting with the Pluto APIs and build your program.
+Satellite is a simple, lightweight, and easy to use framework for JavaScript for interacting with the Pluto APIs and build your program.
 It is written in TypeScript and built with [Parcel](https://parceljs.org/).
-It consists of an SDK.
+It consists of a JS/TS SDK.

 Satellite SDK is a collection of libraries that allow you to interact with the Pluto APIs.
-It should be imported into your project.
+It should be imported into your project using ES Modules.

 ## Installation
 ```bash